 More years ago than I care to remember now, I had an idea for a magazine about creativity, innovation and success in the arts in Australia.
-I was working as a photography teacher at the very same university in Perth where I had fought for so many years to obtain a decent photography, filmmaking and fine arts education for myself and others.
+I was working as a photography teacher at the very same university art school in Perth where I had fought for so many years to obtain a decent photography, filmmaking and fine arts education for myself and others.

 My primary aims with the magazine were to encourage a higher level of thought about these things, to kill off the Australian Cultural Cringe, to give photographers a high quality venue for their photographs and to place the work of our artists in all media in the same spotlight as their non-Australian counterparts.